Last reviewed: June 12, 2026

 How a request flows

-The six-phase pipeline runs in sequence.
-Each phase calls Claude through the same authenticated, audited path; each phase output is persisted and streamed to the client as it completes.
+The five reasoning phases and the Sources & References record are produced by that job, and each phase output is persisted the moment it completes, so what the client shows is always read back from durable state.
+Each phase calls Claude through the same authenticated, audited path.
 Each AI call writes an audit row with the trace identifier, the phase, model identifier, token counts, latency, and cost.
 The trace identifier threads through every log line, every audit row, and the error envelope returned to the client, so support investigations can follow the identifier rather than user content.

 Network controls and headers